Please read our important disclaimers before using this content

 - Witnesses: Family in car parked next to us (noted license plate: ABC-1234)

-Why this matters: When she later claims you "threatened" her during exchanges, you have contemporaneous records showing what actually happened.
+Why this matters: When the other party later claims you "threatened" them during exchanges, you have contemporaneous records showing what actually happened.

 Create Video or Audio Evidence (Where Legal)